 - Attend job fairs, employer information sessions, and networking opportunities on campus.

-- Research job boards: Buckeye Career Network, Columbus Internships, Ohio Means Internships.
+- Research job boards: Handshake, Columbus Internships, Ohio Means Internships.

 - Visit Career Services and learn how to research for an internship, update or revise your resume, cover letter, and schedule a mock interview.